isabelcachola/ERKNews/README.md

 Need to install libraries TwitterSearch, Tweepy, and NLTK

 If you have pip install:
-$ pip install TwitterSearch
-$ pip install Tweepy
-$ pip install -U nltk
+$ pip install -r requirements.txt

 To test installation:
 $ python3